mrdavidlaing/vagrant-unison/README.md

 Vagrant.configure("2") do |config|
   config.vm.box = "dummy"

-  config.vm.provider :sync do |sync|
+  config.sync.host_folder = "src/"  #relative to the folder your Vagrantfile is in config.sync.guest_folder = "src/" #relative to the vagrant home folder -> /home/vagrant

-     sync.local_folder = "src/"  #relative to the folder your Vagrantfile is in sync.remote_folder = "src/" #relative to the vagrant home folder -> /home/vagrant end end
+end
 ```
 1. Start up your starting your vagrant box as normal (eg: `vagrant up`)